 Conclusion

-In summary, keeping Medicare allows you to switch to Medicare Advantage coverage when you move to Panama!
-It provides stable and comprehensive healthcare coverage without age or preexisting condition restrictions, protects you from potential denials from other insurance plans, and ensures affordable access to medications and medical care both abroad and in the U.S.
+In summary, keeping your Medicare coverage allows you to switch to Medicare Advantage when you move to Panama!
+It provides stable, comprehensive healthcare coverage without age or pre-existing condition restrictions, protects you from potential denials by other insurance plans, and ensures affordable access to medications and medical care both domestically and abroad.

 By maintaining your Medicare Advantage, you can enjoy your new life in Panama with the confidence that your healthcare needs are well-covered.
-And now, you will not need to prepay for medical emergencies at some hospitals in Panama.
+And now, you will no longer need to prepay for medical emergencies at certain hospitals in Panama.

 Get the Online Panama Relocation Guide to learn more about moving to Panama and ensure you get the right Medicare Advantage plan to cover any medical emergencies in Panama.
 You can also learn about other health insurance options in Panama.